-The Director of Admissions will meet with applicants and/or process the I-20 form only after all of the above paperwork is completed by the applicant.
+The Director of Admissions and/or another student affairs staff member will meet with applicants and/or process the I-20 form only after all of the above paperwork is completed by the applicant.

-Web links to all forms and detailed information can be found at www.nwcc.edu/future-students/international-students
+Web links to all forms and detailed information can be found on our webpage.